revbayes/revbayes.github.io/README.md

 Setting up this repo locally
 =================

-Because this site makes use of third party jekyll plugins, the static site is stored on branch `master`, while the source files are stored on branch `source`.
+The static version of this site is stored on branch `master`, while the source files are stored on branch `source`.

 After first cloning this repository, you will be on the `source` branch.
 Then, you should clone the `master` branch into the `_site` directory.